Denmark zoo asks people to donate unwanted pets to feed predators and imitate ‘natural food chain’

 The zoo’s public request has drawn lively debate online with some protesting the idea of turning pets into prey, and others praising the zoo’s efforts to maintain natural feeding behaviors.

-Deputy director of Aalborg Zoo, Pia Nielsen, said in a statement shared by The Guardian the initiative has been in place for years and is common practice in Denmark.
+Deputy director of Aalborg Zoo, Pia Nielsen, said in an emailed statement the initiative has been in place for years and is common practice in Denmark.

 “For many years at Aalborg Zoo, we have fed our carnivores with smaller livestock.
 When keeping carnivores, it is necessary to provide them with meat, preferably with fur, bones, etc to give them as natural a diet as possible,” Nielsen said.

-Note: This story has been updated with additional information